SAP-samples/cap-cds-hands-on/exercises/05/README.md

-Relegating the `currency` component of our `Price` type to a `String` brings about guaranteed technical debt from the outset, as there's a lot of work needed to support currencies with such a plain definition.
+Relegating the `currency` component of our `Price` type to a `String` brings about guaranteed technical debt from the outset, as there's a lot of work that would be needed to support currencies with such a plain definition.

 ## Explore common reuse types